rvion/CushyStudio/docs/FAQ.md

 What I want to do, is:

--   Offer GPU cloud services for `CushyStudio` users who do not own a powerful GPU locally, so they can run any actions they want very easilly.
+-   Offer GPU cloud services for `CushyStudio` users who do not own a powerful GPU locally, so they can run any cards they want very easilly.

 -   Build a system for sharing revenue with and/or driving donations to action creators.